OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 <img src="images/DFH-traversal.png" alt="drawing" style="width:350px">

-#### **1.4.5 Intel OFS Reference Design**
+#### **1.4.5 OFS Reference Design**
 <a name="iofs_ref_design"></a>
-Intel OFS provides FIM designs you can use as a starting point for your own custom design.
+OFS provides FIM designs you can use as a starting point for your own custom design.
 These designs target a specific programmable acceleration card or development kit and exercise key FPGA device interfaces.
-The Intel Stratix<sup>&reg;</sup> 10 code line for Intel OFS targets the Intel FPGA PAC D5005.
+The Intel Stratix<sup>&reg;</sup> 10 code line for OFS targets the Intel FPGA PAC D5005.
 FIM designs are released to
-<https://github.com/otcshare/intel-ofs-fim> for evaluation and use.
+<https://github.com/OFS/ofs-d5005> for evaluation and use.

 #### **1.4.6 FIM Simulation**
 <a name="fim_sim"></a>
-Intel OFS provides a UVM environment for the FIM and a framework for new feature verification.
+OFS provides a UVM environment for the FIM and a framework for new feature verification.
 UVM provides a modular, reusable, and scalable testbench structure by providing an API framework that can be deployed across multiple projects.
 The FIM